wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/creating-and-deploying-a-script-manually.md

 SAtDTKwqmdqJpWtBWYLEy6cfaTTKCQFNH2Lnj2DYgaFRWETGQVQpMMVYFKkk
 ```

-# 1.2 Attaching a script to account
+# 2 How to Attach a Script to Account

 1. Now let's prepare a JSON request to sign a SetScriptTransaction for the shared account with a given script: